Transient Tachypnea of the Newborn

 Pathophysiology

-Noninfectious acute respiratory disease develops in approximately 1% of all newborn infants and results in admission to a critical care unit.
+Lack of an epinephrine surge in neonates born by cesarean compared with vaginal delivery often leads to decreased fetal lung fluid release.
+In the face of elevated epinephrine levels, the chloride (Cl-) pump responsible for lung liquid secretion is inhibited, and the sodium channels that absorb liquid are stimulated.
+As a result, net movement of fluid from the lung into the interstitium occurs.
+Therefore, cesarean delivery without labor and subsequent lack of this normal surge of counter-regulatory hormones limit the excursion of pulmonary fluid.
 Transient tachypnea of the newborn (TTN) is the result of a delay in clearance of fetal lung liquid.
 In the past, respiratory distress was thought to be a problem of relative surfactant deficiency but is now characterized by an airspace-fluid burden secondary to the inability to absorb fetal lung liquid.

-In vivo experiments have demonstrated that lung epithelium secretes Cl- and fluid throughout gestation but develops the ability to actively reabsorb Na+ only during late gestation.
-At birth, the mature lung switches from active Cl- (fluid) secretion to active Na+ (fluid) absorption in response to circulating catecholamines; evidence suggests glucocorticoids play a role in this switch.
-Changes in oxygen tension augment the Na+ -transporting capacity of the epithelium and increase gene expression for the epithelial Na+ channel (ENaC).
-The inability of the immature fetal lung to switch from fluid secretion to fluid absorption results, mainly because of immaturity in the expression of ENaC, which can be up-regulated by glucocorticoids.
-[1] Glucocorticoids induce lung Na+ reabsorption most likely through the fetal lung alveolar ENaC channel in late gestational age.
-[2]
+In vivo experiments have demonstrated that lung epithelium secretes Cl- and fluid throughout gestation, but it develops the ability to actively reabsorb Na+ only during late gestation.
+At birth, the mature lung switches from active Cl- (fluid) secretion to active Na+ (fluid) absorption in response to circulating catecholamines.
+Evidence suggests glucocorticoids play a role in this switch.
+Changes in oxygen tension augment the Na+–transporting capacity of the epithelium and increase gene expression for the ENaC.
+The inability of the immature fetal lung to switch from fluid secretion to fluid absorption mainly occurs because of immaturity in the expression of ENaC, which may be upregulated by glucocorticoids.
+[4] Glucocorticoids induce lung Na+ reabsorption most likely through the fetal lung alveolar ENaC channel in late gestational age.
+[5]

 Mature newborns who have normal transitions from fetal to postnatal life have mature surfactant and lung epithelial systems.
 Transient tachypnea of the newborn occurs in mature newborns with mature surfactant pathways and poorly developed respiratory epithelial Na+ transport, whereas neonatal RDS occurs in infants with both premature surfactant pathways and immature Na+ transport.
-Although, full-term neonates may have lower lamellar body counts, suggesting diminished surfactant function and association with prolonged tachypnea of newborns.
-[5]
+At the same time, full-term neonates may have lower lamellar body counts, suggesting diminished surfactant function and association with prolonged tachypnea of newborns.
+[8]

 Fetal lung fluid clears by 35% a few days prior to birth, owing to changes in the ENaC; by around 30% during active labor owing to mechanical transpulmonary forces and catecholamine surge; and around 35% is cleared postnatally during active crying and breathing.
 An infant born by cesarean delivery is at risk of having excessive pulmonary fluid as a result of not having experienced all of the stages of labor and subsequent lack of appropriate catecholamine surge, which results in low release of counter-regulatory hormones at delivery.
 The result is alveoli with retained fluid that inhibit gas exchange.